 speaker

 Aubrey Moore

-Thank you, Operator.
+Thank you, operator.
 Good morning, everyone, and thank you for participating in today's call.
-Joining me today are Scott Thompson, Chairman, President, and CEO, and Basta Rao, Executive Vice President and Chief Financial Officer.
-This call includes forward-looking statements that are subject to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
+Joining me today are Scott Thompson, Chairman, President, and CEO, and Bhaskar Rao, Executive Vice President and Chief Financial Officer.
+This call includes forward-looking statements that are subject to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements involve uncertainties, and actual results may differ materially due to a variety of factors that could adversely affect the company's business.
 These factors are discussed in the company's SEC filings, including its annual reports on Form 10-K and quarterly reports on Form 10-Q, under the headings Special Note Regarding Forward-Looking Statements and Risk Factors.
 Any forward-looking statement speaks only as of the date on which it is made.
 The company undertakes no obligation to update any forward-looking statements.
 This morning's commentary will include non-GAAP financial information.
-Reconciliation of this non-GAAP financial information can be found in the accompanying press release, which has been posted on the company's investor website at .tempersile.com and filed with the SEC.
+Reconciliations of this non-GAAP financial information can be found in the accompanying press release, which has been posted on the company's investor website at investor.tempersealy.com and filed with the SEC.
 Our comments will supplement the detailed information provided in the press release.
 And now, with that introduction, it's my pleasure to turn the call over to Scott.

+speaker